Rekkeh/SkypeBase/README.md

 An open source base for a C# SkypeBot.

 About
 -----------

-This base can be used for your own projects to get you a head start on your skype bot.
-It is provided to you freely by [Lrn2Network](http://lrn2.net/).
+This Skype Bot Base can be used for your own projects to get you a head start on your skype bot.
+This software is provided to you freely by [Lrn2Network](http://lrn2.net/).

 Pull Requests
 -----------